 · International Intellectual Property Clinic (Certified by the U.S. Patent & Trademark Office and Canadian Intellectual Property Office)

-Additional clinics available through the University of Windsor Faculty of Law (for Windsor Law elective credit only)
+University of Windsor Faculty of Law Clinics

 · Community Legal Aid (CLA)